mosemizrahi/HexagonGrid/README.md

-Red Vertex: burning vertex
+Red Vertex: Vertex on fire

-Green Vertex: vertex protected by a fireman
+Green Vertex: Vertex protected by a fireman

 Click a non-burning vertex to protect it with a fireman.